em-bellis/ASRI/README.md

 The general plan for today is:

 1. brief orientation to Rmarkdown
-2. spatial data types (point, vector, raster)
+2. spatial data types (raster & vector)
 3. map-making with the `tmap` package

 ## Prior to the session: